mbennett-labs/michael-bennett-dev/README.md

 # Michael Bennett | Professional Portfolio

-This repository hosts the code for my personal portfolio website, showcasing my work as a Software Developer and Security Specialist.
+This repository explains the code for creating my personal portfolio website, showcasing my work as a Software Developer and Security Specialist.

 ## 🚀 Live Website